 What Results Can You Expect Post Dislocated Shoulder?

-After the first time you dislocate or sublux your shoulder, recurrence is very likely, especially in younger patients.
-The recurrence rate in patients under 25 years old is about 80%.
-The recurrence rate decreases as your age advances.
+Recurrence is very likely after the first time you dislocate or sublux your shoulder, especially in younger patients.
+The recurrence rate in patients under 25 years old is about 80%—the recurrence rate decreases as your age advances.

-Because of the high recurrence rate, the goal of any treatment is to reduce the possibility of a recurrent dislocation.
-The minimum treatment for the first time dislocation should be immobilisation in a sling for 2 to 3 weeks to take advantage of the off-chance that it will reduce the recurrence rate.
+Because of the high recurrence rate, the goal of any treatment is to reduce the possibility of recurrent dislocation.
+The minimum therapy for the first time dislocation should be immobilisation in a sling for 2 to 3 weeks to take advantage of the off-chance that will reduce the recurrence rate.

-Resumption of athletic activities can be taken up on an individual basis, but 6 to 8 weeks after injury is minimum and three months is probably safer to avoid redislocation.
+Typically, you can take up resumption of athletic activities individually, but 6 to 8 weeks after injury is a minimum, and three months is probably safer to avoid redislocation.

-Despite immobilisation treatment, the recurrence range is still fairly high.
-If your shoulder is not immobilised after a dislocation, the chances of redislocation are extremely high with unrestricted activity in the first three weeks.
+Despite immobilisation treatment, the recurrence range is still relatively high.
+If your shoulder is not immobilised after a dislocation, the chances of redislocation are incredibly high with unrestricted activity in the first three weeks.

 Once your shoulder dislocates a second time, it will almost always continue to re-dislocate with the arm in certain positions and often with less and less trauma on each occasion.